 Getting the Support You Need

-Matching support with your needs: If you have experienced an incident of sexual assault, dating/domestic violence, stalking, other sexual misconduct,or sexual harassment, and you want help, the College’s priority is for you to find the support that best fits your needs.
-There is no “right,” “wrong,” or “normal” way to respond to the traumatic experience of sexual violence, and it is common for needs to change over time.
+Match support to your needs: If you’ve experienced an incident of sexual assault, dating/domestic violence, stalking, other sexual misconduct,or sexual harassment, and you want help, the College’s priority is to help you identify the support that best fits your needs.
+There is no “right,” “wrong,” or “normal” way to respond to the traumatic experience of interpersonal violence, and it’s common for needs to change over time.

 Support is a broad concept: Support can mean many things.
-This is because every person impacted by sexual violence is different and has different needs.
-Support can address a variety of needs—including, emotional and psychological; medical; academic.
-Support may also include getting the information you want about your options for involving law enforcement and/or pursuing a formal action under relevant Title IX policies and procedures.
-Some want to move forward with a formal process right away while others want time to think about whether this is right for them.
-Some are initially opposed to making a claim but change their mind, and others conclude that taking action will compromise their healing process.
+Every person impacted by interpersonal violence is different.
+Support can address emotional, psychological, medical, and academic needs.
+Support may include getting information about making a formal report to the College or to law enforcement.
+Some want to move forward with a formal process right away while others want to think about whether this is right for them.
+Some are initially opposed to making a claim but change their mind, and others decide that taking action will compromise their healing process.

 Be empowered: Understand privacy, confidentiality, and anonymity.
-We know how important it is for those impacted by sexual violence to feel empowered to make decisions about their support and next steps in the aftermath of the incident, including the decision about whether to pursue a formal claim against the accused perpetrator.
-We believe it will help you feel in control of the process and make the decisions that are best for you if you understand the concepts of privacy, confidentiality, and anonymity in the Title IX context.
+We know it’s important for those impacted by interpersonal violence to feel empowered to make decisions about support and next steps, including the decision about whether to pursue a formal claim against the accused individual.
+We think understanding the concepts of privacy, confidentiality, and anonymity in the Title IX context can foster a sense of control and empowerment.
 These concepts are related, but have distinct meanings and apply to support providers in different ways.

 *In some but not all cases, the confidential support provider also may have an evidentiary privilege that prevents the person from being compelled to testify in a civil or criminal court proceeding.
-We are not here in a position to identify specifically who does or does not qualify for this legal evidentiary privilege, but you may ask the specific provider before you disclose information to them.
+We are not here identifying who does or does not qualify for this legal privilege, but you may ask the specific provider before you disclose information to them.